MicrosoftDocs/sql-docs/docs/relational-databases/databases/tempdb-database.md

 [!INCLUDE [SQL Server Azure SQL Database](../../includes/applies-to-version/sql-asdb.md)]

-The `tempdb` system database is a global resource that is available to all users connected to the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or connected to Azure SQL Database. `tempdb` is used to hold:
+The `tempdb` system database is a global resource that's available to all users connected to the instance of [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] or connected to Azure SQL Database. `tempdb` holds:

-- Temporary *user objects* that are explicitly created, such as: global or local temporary tables and indexes, temporary stored procedures, table variables, tables returned in table-valued functions, or cursors.
+- Temporary *user objects* that are explicitly created.
+They include global or local temporary tables and indexes, temporary stored procedures, table variables, tables returned in table-valued functions, and cursors.
 - *Internal objects* that the database engine creates.
 They include:
   - Work tables to store intermediate results for spools, cursors, sorts, and temporary large object (LOB) storage.
   - Work files for hash join or hash aggregate operations.
   - Intermediate sort results for operations such as creating or rebuilding indexes (if `SORT_IN_TEMPDB` is specified), or certain `GROUP BY`, `ORDER BY`, or `UNION` queries.

-  > [!NOTE]
-  > Each internal object uses a minimum of nine pages: an IAM page and an eight-page extent.
+  Each internal object uses a minimum of nine pages: an IAM page and an eight-page extent.
 For more information about pages and extents, see [Pages and extents](../../relational-databases/pages-and-extents-architecture-guide.md#pages-and-extents).

   > [!IMPORTANT]
   > Azure SQL Database single databases and elastic pools support global temporary tables and global temporary stored procedures that are stored in `tempdb` and are scoped to the database level.
-Global temporary tables and global temporary stored procedures are shared for all users' sessions within the same Azure SQL database.
-User sessions from other Azure SQL databases cannot access global temporary tables.
+Global temporary tables and global temporary stored procedures are shared for all users' sessions within the same SQL database.
+User sessions from other SQL databases can't access global temporary tables.
 For more information, see [Database scoped global temporary tables (Azure SQL Database)](../../t-sql/statements/create-table-transact-sql.md#database-scoped-global-temporary-tables-azure-sql-database).
-[Azure SQL Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance)) supports the same temporary objects as does SQL Server.
+[Azure SQL Managed Instance](https://docs.microsoft.com/azure/sql-database/sql-database-managed-instance) supports the same temporary objects as does SQL Server.
   >
-  > For Azure SQL Database single databases and elastic pools, only master database and `tempdb` database apply.
-For more information, see [What is an Azure SQL Database server](https://docs.microsoft.com/azure/sql-database/sql-database-servers-databases#what-is-an-azure-sql-database-server).
+  > For Azure SQL Database single databases and elastic pools, only the master database and `tempdb` database apply.
+For more information, see [What is an Azure SQL Database server?](https://docs.microsoft.com/azure/sql-database/sql-database-servers-databases#what-is-an-azure-sql-database-server).
 For a discussion of `tempdb` in the context of Azure SQL Database single databases and elastic pools, see [tempdb database in Azure SQL Database single databases and elastic pools](#tempdb-database-in-sql-database).
 For Azure SQL Managed Instance, all system databases apply.

-- **Version stores**, which are a collection of data pages that hold the data rows that are required to support the features that use row versioning.
-There are two version stores: a common version store and an online-index-build version store.
+- *Version stores*, which are collections of data pages that hold the data rows that support features for row versioning.
+There are two types: a common version store and an online-index-build version store.
 The version stores contain:
-  - Row versions that are generated by data modification transactions in a database that uses read-committed using row versioning isolation or snapshot isolation transactions.
+  - Row versions that are generated by data modification transactions in a database that uses `READ COMMITTED` through row versioning isolation or snapshot isolation transactions.
-  - Row versions that are generated by data modification transactions for features, such as: online index operations, Multiple Active Result Sets (MARS), and `AFTER` triggers.
+  - Row versions that are generated by data modification transactions for features, such as online index operations, Multiple Active Result Sets (MARS), and `AFTER` triggers.

 Operations within `tempdb` are minimally logged so that transactions can be rolled back. `tempdb` is re-created every time [!INCLUDE[ssNoVersion](../../includes/ssnoversion-md.md)] is started so that the system always starts with a clean copy of the database.
 Temporary tables and stored procedures are dropped automatically on disconnect, and no connections are active when the system is shut down.